ZeyuJin/ionospheric_correction/README.md

 ```
 plot_iono.csh  20160518_20161019
 ```
-It generates a figure named with "iono_correct.pdf"
+It generates a figure named with "iono_correct.pdf" located in each directory.

 Correction of coseismic interferogram
 <p align="center">